hashdragons/hashdragons.io/protocol.md

 	<third_output_index> (uint32)
 ```
 ---
-### Trade TBA
+### Trade (TBA)
+Preview:
 - this is a more complex event
-- will require a custom scriptPubKey on the output
+- requires a custom scriptPubKey on the output
-- will be an 'atomic swap' based on exchange of hash secrets
+- requires an 'atomic swap' based on exchange of hash secrets

-### Fight TBA
+### Fight (TBA)
+Preview:
 - a more complex event
-- will require a custom scriptPubKey on the output
+- requires a custom scriptPubKey on the output
-- will be a two-phase commit on-chain, i.e. multisig
+- requires a two-phase commit on-chain, i.e. multisig
+---

-...with more event types to come!
+...there are more event types to come

 <!--(__scriptSig__, __scriptPubKey__)-->